ItaiAxelrad/open-spec/docs/_partials/013100 Project Management and Coordination-2.md

 	1. Review conditions of installation, preparation and installation procedures.
 	2. Review coordination with related work.
    1. Construction Manager shall record minutes and distribute copies within five days after meeting to participants, with copies to CONTRACTOR, OWNER participants, and those affected by decisions made.
 ## Product – NOT USED

 ## Execution

 1. EXAMINATION
    1. Verify that existing site conditions and substrate surfaces are acceptable for subsequent Work.
 Beginning new Work means acceptance of existing conditions.
 2. Verify that existing substrate is capable of structural attachment of new Work being applied or attached.
 3. Examine and verify specific conditions described in individual specification sections.
 4. Verify that utility services are available, of the correct characteristics, and in the correct location.
 1. PREPARATION
    1. Clean substrate surfaces prior to applying next material or substance.
 2. Seal cracks or openings of substrate prior to applying next material or substance.
 3. Apply any manufacturer required or recommended substrate primer, sealer, or conditioner prior to applying any new material or substance in contact or bond.
-1. END OF SECTION